stjudecloud/university/docs/pecan/methods-data/index.md

 All slides (with H&E staining) come off the microscope in `.svs` format which are then uploaded and processed in Azure.
 Currently, each sample is only accompanied by one slide but we plan on extending this feature for multiple slides per sample.

 **HISTOLOGY DATA**
-All histological images are shared from the [COMET Blue Sky Initiatve](https://www.stjude.org/research/initiatives/blue-sky.html) led by [Dr. Mike Dyer](https://www.stjude.org/directory/d/michael-dyer.html).
-Slides can be downloaded or shared on the individual slide image pages.
+All histological images are shared by the [COMET Blue Sky Initiatve](https://www.stjude.org/research/initiatives/blue-sky.html) led by [Dr. Mike Dyer](https://www.stjude.org/directory/d/michael-dyer.html).
+A large subset of COMET slides are pending publication.

-!!!tip
-An example of a slide image page can be found [here](https://pecan-v2.staging.stjude.cloud/histology/sample/SJMEL001003_D2).
-!!!